-Leg weakness isn't unusual when you've been exercising aggressively or when you're suffering from a bout of the flu.
-But when you start to notice that your legs feel weak all the time whenever you climb stairs, then it may indicate a more serious underlying condition.
-Don't assume your experience is just a part of aging, and head to a doctor as soon as possible to determine the cause and get appropriate treatment.
+Leg weakness isn’t unusual when you’ve been exercising aggressively or when you’re suffering from a bout of the flu.
+But when you start to notice that your legs feel weak all the time whenever you climb stairs, then it might indicate a more serious underlying condition.
+Don’t assume your experience is just a part of aging, and head to a doctor as soon as possible to determine the cause and get appropriate treatment.

 Addison's disease is a disorder that occurs when your body produces inadequate amounts of adrenal gland hormones, causing muscle weakness and fatigue, muscle or joint pains, weight loss, skin darkening, and low blood pressure.
 It’s an autoimmune disease, and in most cases, the cause is unknown.
 Treatment includes steroids and androgen replacement therapy.